 You may often find yourself creating your workflows in the same way you would do the task if you were manually doing the task.
 This is not always the most efficient way to build a workflow.
 When working with a workflow, you want to take a look at your overall process and identify the parts of the process that:

-- can or will be repeated
+- Can or will be repeated

-- may need to be rerun separately from the rest of the process
+- May need to be rerun separately from the rest of the process

-- may need to be versioned separately from the rest of the process
+- May need to be versioned separately from the rest of the process

 Updated 4 months ago